MingLiiii/MingLiiii.github.io/_pages/about.md

 **(v) Reasoning** ([MiP-Overthinking](https://arxiv.org/abs/2504.06514), [Gradient_Unified](https://arxiv.org/abs/2504.10766)). <br>
 I am also interested in and now exploring **Vision-LLMs** ([TRIG](https://arxiv.org/abs/2504.04974), [ColorBench](https://arxiv.org/abs/2504.10514)), **Agent** ([ATLaS](https://arxiv.org/abs/2503.02197)), and **Reinforcement Learning**.

-**If you are looking for a highly motivated intern** with a background in computer science and a passion for advancing AI technologies, I would be thrilled to have an opportunity to chat with you!

 I am really interested in collaboration, feel free to drop me an email for any opportunity!